oliviabarrick/civitas/README.md

 # Requirements

-In order for a Kubernetes cluster to be considered "civitas", it must meet the following requirements:
+In order for a Kubernetes cluster to be considered "zero configuration", it must meet the following requirements:

 * There are no permanent master IP addresses or hostnames.
 * If a Kubernetes master goes away, a new one should be elected in its place.